solaceai-evidence/solaceai-prototype/README.md

 > i.
 Event Traces are json documents containing a trace of the entire
 > pipeline i.e. the results of retrieval, reranking, each step of the qa
 > pipeline and associated costs, if any.
-Please refer to the examples in
-> Logging.MD
 >
 > ii. llm_cache_dir is used to initialize the local disk cache for caching llm calls via [litellm](https://docs.litellm.ai/docs/caching/all_caches).
 >